-Post Spawn - probably one of the best times for topwater.
-After the bass finish the spawning ritual, many of the fish get into a sluggish, non-active feeding mode.
+Post Spawn - is probably one of the best times for topwater.
+After the bass finishes the spawning ritual, many fish get into a limp, non-active feeding mode.
 The females are tired and want to recoup.
 These fish are looking for an easy meal, something they don't have to work for.
-I target both the actual spawning flats themselves (usually male bass) and the first deep water access near the flats (the bigger females will be the first to leave).
-These first deep access areas are often secondary or main lake points, with a channel swinging by it.
-For lure selection, I generally have two preferences for baits and one general cadence.
-Because it is post-spawn for not only the bass, but many other species well, I know that there is a ton of fry in the water.
-I will use very small topwaters, like the Pop-R, Zara Puppy, Disco Dog, and Rapala Minnow; especially in clear water.
-I will generally use a slower than normal cadence because I am trying to imitate a very easy meal.
-As a second choice, especially for larger females along the first deep water breaks, I will use a large topwater, like the Chug-N-Spit, Zara Spook, or two-bladed buzz bait; and again work them super slow.
+I target the actual spawning flats themselves (usually male bass) and the first deepwater access near the flats (the bigger females will be the first to leave).
+These first deep access areas are often secondary or main lake points, with a channel swinging by them.
+I generally have two preferences for baits and one general cadence for lure selection.
+Because it is post-spawn for the bass and many other species, I know that there is a ton of fry in the water.
+I will use very small topwaters, like the Pop-R, Zara Puppy, Disco Dog, and Rapala Minnow, especially in clear water.
+I will generally use a slower than average cadence because I am trying to imitate a straightforward meal.
+As a second choice, especially for larger females and the first deepwater breaks, I will use a large topwater, like the Chug-N-Spit, Zara Spook, or two-bladed buzz bait; again, work them super slow.

-Fall - The third time period when I really like topwaters is when the bass go on the fall feed.
+Fall - The third period when I like topwaters is when the bass go on the fall feed.
 They will specifically target schools of bait in the fall.
 Many times, pods of baitfish will begin to migrate into the creeks and pockets.
 The bass will follow.
 I like looking for creeks with a direct influx of water.
-I also like main lake pockets where small sand break secondary points are formed.
+I also like main lake pockets where minor sand break secondary points are formed.
 Like in the Post Spawn Phase, I like two types of topwaters.
-For the clearer impoundments, where I am seeing more young of the year shad than adults, I like the smaller baits like the Pop-R, Rico, and Tiny Torpedo.
-For the more stained fisheries and when I'm seeing a lot of adult shad or bait, I'll go back to the larger topwaters like the Chug- N-Spit, Chug-Bug, and Zara Spook.
+For the clearer impoundments, where I see more young of the year shad than adults, I like the smaller baits like the Pop-R, Rico, and Tiny Torpedo.
+For the more stained fisheries, and when I see a lot of adult shad or bait, I'll go back to the larger topwaters like the Chug- N-Spit, Chug-Bug, and Zara Spook.

-- Stick baits and Darters - Zara Spooks, Disco Dogs, Sammys, ideal for stained to clear water with water conditions ranging from calm to choppy.
+- Stick baits and Darters - Zara Spooks, Disco Dogs, Sammys, ideal for clear water with water conditions ranging from calm to choppy.

 - Prop baits - Torpedos, Devils Horse, Wood Choppers, ideal for water with a chop of more stained to muddy water.

 - Minnow Baits - Rapalas, AC Shiners, Ideal for clear water and calm conditions.
-COLORS - I always select lure color based on two factors: primary forage and water clarity.
-As a general rule I'm either trying to imitate some form of shad or minnows, bluegill and perch species, insect, or amphibian.
+Colors - I always select lure colors based on primary forage and water clarity.
+As a general rule, I'm either trying to imitate some form of shad or minnows, bluegill and perch species, insect, or amphibian.
 I try and keep it pretty simple.
 Shad/Minnows - white, silver, pearl, translucent Bluegill/Perch - something with chartreuse in it, firetiger, Insects - blacks, darker colors, and translucent Amphibian - greens, yellows, browns

-- Other - can include buzz baits, floating worms and Slugos, weedless spoons.
+- Other - can include buzz baits, floating worms, Sluggo's, and weedless spoons.

 Buzzbaits are super versatile.
-By changing blade style and lure weight you can fish a wide variety of conditions.
-I use an aluminum two blade when I want a faster retrieve and I go to a plastic 3 or 4 blade version when I want to slow down.
-I'll generally throw black under low light, white for clear water, white/char. for stained, and char. for muddy.
-I ALWAYS use a trailer hook!
+By changing blade style and lure weight, you can fish in various conditions.
+I use an aluminum two-blade to slow down when I want a faster retrieve and go to a plastic 3 or 4 blade version.
+I'll generally throw black under low light, white for clear water, white/char for stained, and chartreuse for muddy.
+I always use a trailer hook!
 Weedless spoons for slop.

-Floating worms and slugos are ideal as follow up baits for missed strikes!
-Cadence is Key - the general rule of thumb is the clearer the water the faster the cadence, the more stained the water the slower the retrieve.
+Floating worms and Sluggo's are ideal as follow-up baits for missed strikes!
+Cadence is Key - the general rule of thumb is the clearer the water, the faster the cadence, the more stained the water, the slower the retrieve.
 Think about forage.
-Are you imitating a fast moving shad?
-Are you mimicking a slow zig zagging snake?
-Know the forage.
-Smallmouths by competitive nature like a fast moving bait.
+Are you imitating a fast-moving shad?
+Are you mimicking a slow zig-zagging snake?
+Know the forage—smallmouths by competitive nature like a fast-moving bait.

-Delayed Hook Set - the most common problem with topwater fishing is missing the strike because you are reacting on the sight and sound rather than the feel.
-It's exciting, but you have to force yourself to delay.
-In addition to a glass type rod.
-I use sweep-step type of hook set.
-This allows me the opportunity to first feel the fish then follow through with the set.
-If I begin my sweep and do not feel the fish or If I visually detect a miss, then the bait will remain in the strike zone for another chance.
-Using monofilament type line also aids in the delay.
+Delayed Hook Set - the most common problem with topwater fishing is missing the strike because you react to the sight and sound rather than the feel.
+It's exciting, but you have to force yourself to delay in addition to a glass-type rod.
+I use a sweep-step type of hook set.
+This allows me first to feel the fish then follow through with the set.
+If I begin my sweep and do not feel the fish or visually detect a miss, the bait will remain in the strike zone for another chance.
+Using a monofilament type line also aids in the delay.

-Ultra Clear Water - think about really natural looking baits.
-Here the fish often feed from a hunger strike.
+Ultra Clear Water - think about really natural-looking baits.
+Here the fish often feed on a hunger strike.
 Japanese Baits are perfect here.
 You can draw them up from extremely deep water.

-- Hook Size - by changing the size of the hooks you can get the bait to do certain things.
+- Hook Size - by changing the size of the hooks, you can get the bait to do certain things.
 I usually use a bigger hook on the rear to get the back of the bait to point down.
-If I can't get the bait to do that by hook size alone, I will use strips of suspend strips on the rear of the bait.
+If I can't get the bait to do that by hook size alone, I will use strips of suspending strips on the rear of the bait.

 - Use of RED in the rear hook - especially in clear water.
-Just use red sewing thread and wrap around rear hook.
+Just use red sewing thread and a wrap-around rear hook.
 Leave about an inch hanging and finish off with a clear coat.
 You can also use paint markers to add natural shad dots or red gills.

 - Notch the line tie of walking type baits to get them to perform better.

-- The use of a fly fishing float enhancer on the section of line directly above the bait helps the action of the bait and keeps the nose a float.
+- Using a fly fishing float enhancer on the line section directly above the bait helps the bait's action and keeps the nose afloat.

 - Sound and Weight to Frogs - jam a cat bell in a frog for added weight and sound.

 - Clear Baits/Black Baits - use the silhouette factor.
-Good for low light/clear water.
+Suitable for low light/clear water.

 - Cup the blades on a prop bait for a noisier and slower retrieve.
 Same on a buzzbait.